joereddington/joereddington.github.io/_posts/2025-03-19-you-should-have-an-asked-questions-list-for-your-students.markdown

 * means students with the same issue get an answer immediately

 IY3501 has had an 'Asked Questions' document for two years.
 It's nothing fancy - it's literally a Word document on OneDrive.
 The first year it had 18 entires, the second year I added only four.
 I'm not expecting to add many next year.
+Obviously, you have to review the document at the start of each teaching term to check that things don't need to be updated.